-The current board
+The current board:

-Susanne Olsson - Södertörn University
+Susanne Olsson - Stockholm University

-Hannu Juusola – Helsinki
+Hannu Juusola – (Vice-chair of the NSM) University of Helsinki

 Hannu Juusola is Professor of Semitic Languages and Cultures at the University of Helsinki.
 He is responsible for modern Middle Eastern studies as well as for Semitic and Jewish Studies at the Department of World Cultures.
 His current research interests are related citizenship, secularization and democracy in the ME.

-Pekka Tuominen – Helsinki/CMES
+Pekka Tuominen – University of Helsinki